All Episodes

 Those are the ones you can manipulate.

-Those are the walk all over, those are the ones that are so henpecked, the only thing they do behind their feminist wives' back is zip her up.
+Those are the ones that are so henpecked the only thing they do behind their feminist wives' back is zip her up.

-If she ever wears anything that needs to be zipped up.
+If she ever wears anything that needs to be zipped up, folks, let's be honest about something here.

-Let's just let's just cut to the chase.
+Let's just cut to the chase.

-Rush Limbaugh behind the golden EIB microphone, and uh let's grab some phone calls because people have been patiently waiting here.
+Rush Limbaugh behind the golden EIB microphone, and let's grab some phone calls because people have been patiently waiting here.

 Steve in Vermont on a cell phone.